PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 Boltac made a little bow, "Thank you."

-"Do you have any idea how many people have tried to raid my dungeon, laboratory, whatever, trying to steal my property."
+"Do you have any idea how many people have tried to raid my dungeon, laboratory, whatever, trying to steal my property?"

 "I am not raiding you.
-I am a customer," he said with pride in the title.
+I am a customer," he said taking pride in the title.

 "Yes, here for trade.
-Vile trade it is, but I admit, it is more civilized than treachery, deception and thieves."
+Trade is vile, but I must admit, it is more civilized than treachery, deception and thievery."

-"Deception has it's uses for the mighty," whispered Rattick from the shadows.
-This time he was in the other corner of a round room.
+"Deception has it's uses for the mighty," whispered Rattick from the corner of a round room.
 How did he do that?

 "Yes, civilized…" Dimsbury said, staring off into the smoky air of his spherical chamber.
 "I have spent so much time arguing for unreasonable people to take the civilized path."